spiffe/spiffe/standards/SPIFFE_Workload_API.md

 The `JWTSVIDResponse` response message consists of a mandatory `svids` field, which MUST contain one or more `JWTSVID` messages.

 All fields in the `JWTSVID` message are mandatory, with the exception of the `hint` field.
-When the `hint` field is set, its value MUST be unique amongst the set of returned SVIDs in the `JWTSVIDResponse` message.
+When the `hint` field is set (i.e. non-empty), SPIFFE Workload API servers MUST ensure its value is unique amongst the set of returned SVIDs in any given `JWTSVIDResponse` message.
+In the event that a SPIFFE Workload API client encounters more than one `JWTSVID` message with the same `hint` value set, then the first message in the list SHOULD be selected.

 If the client is not authorized for any identities, or not authorized for the specific identity requested via the `spiffe_id` field, then the server SHOULD respond with the "PermissionDenied" gRPC status code (see the [Error Codes](SPIFFE_Workload_Endpoint.md#6-error-codes) section in the SPIFFE Workload Endpoint specification for more information).